Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-vanilla.md

 #### Installing Steam SDK

-The Steam server browser needs steamsdk and for this we need to install SteamCMD, we will do this under the steamcmd user.
+The Steam server browser needs steamsdk and for this we need to install SteamCMD, we will do this under the steamcmd user:
 - `cd ~/` Makes sure we are in the home directory
 - `mkdir steamcmd` Makes SteamCMD directory
 - `cd steamcmd` Goes to the SteamCMD directory